Register for a FREE 30-day trial and experience eNetBadges™ for yourself

 eNetBadges™ is an affordable and effective way to add value to training products and services.
 Your organisation can issue badges that align with the needs of your clients, while also better serving those who earn them.

 Add Value to Learning and Achievement

 Knowledge, achievements and skills earned outside traditional formal education often go unrecognised.
-With eNetBadges™ you can reward activities, skills and complex credential and degree programs with rigorous requirements and assessments.
+With eNetBadges™ you can recognise activities, skills and complex credential and degree programs.

 Badge Features and Benefits

 Badges allow employers to take a deeper dive into their candidate pools where they can assess skill mixes, gaps, and recruit the applicants that best suit their needs

 Badges provide an opportunity for employers to see that a candidate meets standards or regulations where badges are aligned with them

 Badges provide verification to a company or customer that its professional development funds were well-spent